Key Takeaways

 When you sell a business, you can agree not to compete with the buyer.
 This makes sense—the buyer is paying for the goodwill of the business, and the seller shouldn't be able to immediately undermine that by opening a competing shop next door.

 These non-competes must be limited to the geographic area where the business operated or had substantial customer relationships.
+The duration must also be reasonable.
+Courts scrutinize these agreements to ensure they don't go beyond what's necessary to protect the deal's value.

 Partnership Dissolution (15 O.S. § 219)

 Partners can agree, upon dissolution of a partnership, not to compete with the continuing partnership business within a reasonable geographic scope.
+Similar restrictions may apply to members of limited liability companies under certain circumstances, depending on the operating agreement and the nature of the departure.

 Trade Secret Protection